ge1789/docs-adding-new-records/docs/adding-title-records.md

 Include novels marked "new edit." (or 2nd, 3rd, etc) in your spreadsheet if the novel is not already in the ATCL.
 (Background: if a new edition comes out very quickly after a first edition, the English Catalogue sometimes will not mention the first edition.)

-# Tips and Tricks

-- Skip the line if the title indicates the book is non-fiction.
-For example, "Art of Practical Brick-cutting & Setting" is unlikely to be a novel.
-No further research is needed.
-Be careful here (but not too careful).
-Remember that *Jane Eyre: An Autobiography* is a work of fiction (and not an autobiography).

 # Chicago Style Title Capitalization

 Capitalize the first word of the title, the last word of the title, and all important words.